reframe-hpc/reframe/docs/configure.rst

 General configuration options of the framework go under the ``general`` section of the configuration file.
 This section is optional.
 In this case, we define the search path for ReFrame test files to be the ``tutorial/`` subdirectory and we also instruct ReFrame to recursively search for tests there.
-There are several more options that can go into this section, but the reader is referred to `XXX <...>`__ for the complete list.
+There are several more options that can go into this section, but the reader is referred to the `configuration reference <config_reference.html#general-configuration>`__ for the complete list.

 ---------------------------